MikaKattainen/helper-scripts/README.md

 This repository contains a few scripts that I use to help speed things along.
 Especially when working with a project that constsist multiple repositories.

 NOTE: The scripts are provided as is and they may or may not work.
-Use at your own discretion.
+Use at your own discretion.<br/>
 NOTE: All the scripts were made for MacOS.
 They could in theory work on Linux as well but they have not been tested.

 ## Scripts list
-- docker-volume-containers.sh: can be used for finding docker volumes that are no longer in use
+- `docker-volume-containers.sh`: can be used for finding docker volumes that are no longer in use
-- find-critical-vulnerabilities.sh: find vulnerabilities in nodejs projects (yarn or npm only at the moment)
+- `find-critical-vulnerabilities.sh`: find vulnerabilities in nodejs projects (yarn or npm only at the moment)
-- find-repos-with-unstaged-changes.sh: find repositories where there are unstaged changes
+- `find-repos-with-unstaged-changes.sh`: find repositories where there are unstaged changes
-- git-pull-all.sh: do a `git pull` for all git projects in the folder
+- `git-pull-all.sh`: do a `git pull` for all git projects in the folder

 ## How to use